annminn104/Angular-Template/.github/pull_request_template.md

 Please mark the appropriate option:

 - [ ] Bug fix (non-breaking change that solves an issue)
-- [ ] New feature (non-breaking change that adds functionality)
+- [ ] User interface and design changes (modifications to the layout, pages, styles, colors, fonts, or UX flow)
-- [ ] Breaking change (fix or feature that would cause existing functionality to change)
+- [ ] API integration
 - [ ] Documentation update
+- [ ] New Angular Module creation
+- [ ] Changes to existing Angular Module
+- [ ] Changes to Core Module
 - [ ] Other (please describe):

 **Checklist**